-Units rehearse for 58th Inauguration
+Units Rehearse for 58th Inauguration

-Members of the U.S. Marine Corps march down Pennsylvania Avenue in Washington D.C., January 15, 2017, as part of the Department of Defense Dress Rehersal for the 58th Presidential Inauguration.
+Members of the U.S. Navy and U.S. Coast Guard march down Pennsylvania Avenue in Washington D.C., January 15, 2017, as part of the Department of Defense Dress Rehersal for the 58th Presidential Inauguration.
 More than 5,000 military members from across all branches of the armed forces of the United States, including Reserve and National Guard components, provided ceremonial support and Defense Support of Civil Authorities during the inaugural period (DoD video by U.S. Air Force Senior Airman Ryan Green)

 |Date Taken: